Language selection

 Disclosure

-Licensees must report events and incidents involving licensed activities that could impact the health, safety and security of Canadians and the environment to the CNSC.
-Use the links below to find any information provided by this licensee, as well as other public disclosures made by licensees.
+Licensees must report to the CNSC all events and incidents involving licensed activities that could impact the environment or the health, safety and security of people in Canada.
+Use the following links to find public disclosures made by this or any other licensee:

 Environment

-The CNSC uses information provided by licensees to create our own reports assessing the environmental effects of nuclear facilities or licensed activities.
+The CNSC uses information provided by licensees to create its own reports assessing the environmental effects of nuclear facilities or licensed activities:

 Health and safety

-The CNSC oversees licensee emergency planning and works with other levels of government to ensure the health and safety of Canadians.
-We also conduct and review health studies on various areas associated with the production, possession or use of nuclear substances.
+The CNSC oversees licensee emergency planning and works with other levels of government to ensure the health and safety of all people in Canada.
+The CNSC also conducts and reviews various health studies related to the production, possession or use of nuclear substances.

 Page details